The History of French Melody in 10 Lesser Known Composers

 Emmanuel Chabrier (1841 - 1894)

-He first worked as a civil servant then left the ministry to pursue his music.
+He first worked as a civil servant before leaving the ministry in order to pursue a career in music.

 Ballade des gros dindons by Emmanuel Chabrier, set to a poem by Edmond Rostand.